WICG/aom/reference-delegate-explainer.md

 However, there are still missing pieces that prevent a web component from truly being a drop-in replacement for a built-in, including:

-* Can't create ID reference links to elements inside the shadow DOM.
+1. Can't create ID reference links to elements inside the shadow DOM.
-* Can't use built-in attributes like `aria-label` or `role` on the host and have them apply to an element inside the shadow DOM.
+2. Can't use built-in attributes like `aria-label` or `role` on the host and have them apply to an element inside the shadow DOM.
-* Non-trivial amount of code required to hook up custom attributes on the host to ARIAMixin attributes on an element inside the shadow DOM.
+3. Non-trivial amount of code required to hook up custom attributes on the host to ARIAMixin attributes on an element inside the shadow DOM.
-* Can't get form-association for "free" by delegating to an input inside.
+4. Can't get form-association for "free" by delegating to an input inside.

-This proposal solves only the first problem of ID references, and leaves the other problems to be solved by other features.
+This proposal solves **only the first problem** of ID references, and leaves the other problems to be solved by other features.
 While all of the problems may seem related, they can be designed separately.

-## Proposal

-### Reference Target
+## Proposal: Reference Target

 Reference Target is a new feature that enables creating ARIA links to elements inside a component's shadow DOM, while maintaining encapsulation of the internal details of the shadow DOM.

-**Goals**
+#### Goals

 - Solve only the "missing piece" of cross-root ARIA: how to handle IDREF attributes referring into the shadow DOM.
 Avoid scope creep.
 - Create a mechanism for ID reference attributes like `aria-activedescendant` and `for` to refer to an element inside a component's shadow DOM.
-- Should be compatible with the ARIAMixin attributes such as `ariaActiveDescendantElement`, to create a complete solution to cross-root ARIA.
 - Should work the same for both closed and open shadow roots.
 - Shadow DOM encapsulation should be preserved: No direct access to any elements inside the shadow tree, and no implementation details leaked into a web component's API.
 - Should allow creating references into multiple nested shadow roots, and across "sibling" shadow roots that don't have a direct parent/child relationship.
 - The solution should be serializable, i.e. support declarative syntax that is expressible in HTML only.

-**Non-Goals**
+#### Non-Goals

 - This is scoped to only solve the problem of referring _into_ the shadow DOM.
 It relies on ARIAMixin to refer _out_ of the shadow DOM.
 - This feature does not solve the [bottleneck effect](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#limitations-of-these-apis).
 It is difficult to find a compelling real-world example where this is a problem.
 - This does not affect the how attributes set on the host element work.
 For example, this does not tackle the problem of forwarding `role` or `aria-label`, etc. from the host element to an element inside.

+#### Phases

+This proposal is broken into two phases:
+* [Phase 1](#phase-1) adds the ability to designate a single element as the target for ALL IDREF properties that refer to the host.
+* [Phase 2](#phase-2) adds a way to re-target specific properties (like `aria-activedescendant`) to refer a separate element.

+The goal of breaking it into phases is to get the simpler and less controversial ideas working first.
+The solutions to Phase 2 are more complex and may need more discussion before they are ready.

-### The `referenceTarget` attribute
+### <a id="phase-1"></a> Phase 1: ShadowRoot `referenceTarget` attribute

 A component can specify an element in its shadow tree to act as its "reference target".
 When the host component is the target of a IDREF like a label's `for` attribute, the referenceTarget becomes the effective target of the label.